Best free games to play today

 7. Might & Magic: Duel of Champions

 There's one other alternative to Hearthstone we need to mention, too, and that's Might & Magic: Duel of Champions.
-It initially seems a bit less accessible, with a less glossy approach that feels a bit closer to card battling's roots, but there's actually a bit less grind involved in the game.
+It initially seems a bit less approachable, with a less glossy look and feel that resembles card battling's roots, but there's actually a bit less grind involved in the game.

 That means a bit less of the casino-effect visual hit when you win, but it won't sap your time in quite the same way either.
 Unless that's what you're after.